 2021 2020

 Actual Actual

 \$ '000 \$ '000

-The following liabilities, even though classified as current, are not expected to be settled the next 12 months. in
+The following liabilities, even though classified as current, are not expected to be settled in the next 12 months.

-Payables - security bonds, deposits and retentions 738 727

-Total payables 738 727
+, , 738 727

 Council measures all financial liabilities initially at fair value less transaction costs, subsequently financial liabilities are measured at amortised cost using the effective interest rate method.